geoffder/dometyl-keyboard/README.md

 ## About
-This is a library (currently under construction) for generation of paramaterized split-hand, concave, columnar, ergonomic keyboards in the spirit of the [Dactyl](https://github.com/adereth/dactyl-keyboard), but written in from the ground up in [ocaml](https://ocaml.org/), rather than [clojure](https://clojure.org). **Dometyl** also takes inspiration from a lineage of **Dactyl-like** keyboards that evolved from the original script, including the [Compactyl](https://github.com/dereknheiley/dactyl-manuform-tight) itself a fork of forks of dactyl-manumform keyboards with many accumulated features, and the [Skeletyl](https://github.com/Bastardkb/Skeletyl), a sleak, low-profile, open-case design built in [Fusion360](https://www.autodesk.ca/en/products/fusion-360/overview).
+This is a library (currently under construction) for generation of paramaterized split-hand, concave, columnar, ergonomic keyboards in the spirit of the [Dactyl](https://github.com/adereth/dactyl-keyboard), but written from the ground up in [ocaml](https://ocaml.org/), rather than [clojure](https://clojure.org). **Dometyl** also takes inspiration from a lineage of **Dactyl-like** keyboards that evolved from the original script, including the [Compactyl](https://github.com/dereknheiley/dactyl-manuform-tight) itself a fork of forks of dactyl-manuform keyboards with many accumulated features, and the [Skeletyl](https://github.com/Bastardkb/Skeletyl), a sleak, low-profile, open-case design built in [Fusion360](https://www.autodesk.ca/en/products/fusion-360/overview).